pnjorge/GridHopperTac/README.md

 Install by sideloading the APK to a Wear OS watch using Android Studio, ADB, or other compatible APK installation tools.

 Quick Start: Click top of screen [GridHopperTac] to enter Options page.
 Scroll down and click [BACK] to return.
 Click each option to cycle/increment value.
-For Longitude a long press will jump by 10 degrees.
+For orbital position, a long press will jump by 10 degrees to save time.

 73
 F5VMJ